Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experimental Platform Design

 \subsection{Virtual Subsystem}

-The virtual subsystem uses a Meta Quest~3 head-mounted display (HMD), selected for its accessibility, popularity, and precise markerless hand-tracking as characterized in prior work \cite{godden2025robotic}.
+The virtual subsystem, responsible for presenting the audio-visual experience to the user, uses a Meta Quest~3 head-mounted display (HMD), selected for its accessibility, popularity, and native markerless hand-tracking that has been characterized in prior work \cite{godden2025robotic}.
 The virtual environment is developed in Unity~6.1 (6000.1.1f1) on a Windows~11 x64 laptop (AMD Ryzen 5800H with Radeon Graphics, 3.2~GHz, 16~GB RAM, NVIDIA GeForce RTX~3060 Laptop GPU).
 A Unity project containing the virtual scene is built as an Android application and deployed directly to the HMD.
 Camera rig control, passthrough functionality, and inside-out hand tracking are provided by the Meta XR All-in-One SDK (76.0.1)\footnote{\url{https://developers.meta.com/horizon/downloads/package/meta-xr-sdk-all-in-one-upm/76.0.1}}, with deployment managed through the OpenXR plugin\footnote{\url{https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.14/manual/index.html}} and XR Plugin Management Package (4.5.1)\footnote{\url{https://docs.unity3d.com/Packages/com.unity.xr.management@4.5/manual/index.html}}.
 Meta-specific functionality is enabled through the Meta XR Feature Group.

+The virtual scene, developed in Unity and delivered through the HMD, places the user within a forest environment.
+This setting was selected as a visually neutral context with naturally occurring ambient sounds (e.g., bird chirping), which were used to mask mechanical noise generated by the robot during interaction.
+At the start of the experience, users were free to explore the scene visually before walking to a predefined interaction location indicated by a coloured circle on the ground.
+Once properly positioned, a virtual character entered the scene by exiting a nearby cabin, preserving the plausibility of the character’s arrival.